 In studies of high-risk women, MRI approximately doubles the number of breast cancers that are detected compared to film mammography or breast ultrasound.
 However, several factors limit the widespread use of MRI for screening.
 These include an increase in false positive test results, the need for placement of an intravenous catheter to infuse contrast, the length of time required for the examination, the cost of the examination, limited availability of breast MRI facilities (with special breast-specific magnetic coils and biopsy capability), and contraindications to the use of MRI due to pacemakers and other metallic implants.
 In addition, mammography has been found to be more sensitive than MRI for the detection of ductal carcinoma in situ (DCIS), a noninvasive cell abnormality in the milk ducts and some invasive breast cancers, so the two are typically used together.
-A2,49,66
+A3,50,67

-Hand-held ultrasonography (HHUS) of the breast
+Hand-held Ultrasonography (HHUS) of the Breast

 HHUS is widely used at breast imaging centers to evaluate breast masses and to guide both cyst aspiration and percutaneous breast biopsy procedures.
 It is particularly useful to differentiate fluid filled cysts from solid masses (cysts are rarely cancerous).
 Over time, HHUS has evolved to use higher frequency sound waves to generate images of the breast with improved resolution.
 In addition, earlier generations of HHUS were not able to penetrate deeply into breast tissue and had a limited field of view.
 Advantages of ultrasound include the ability to evaluate tissue that is dense on mammography without additional ionizing radiation, which can potentially increase the risk for future cancers.
+It is also perceived to be more comfortable than mammography because it does not require compression of the breasts.